 However, if the taxpayer and spouse transferred assets to avoid paying tax or the taxpayer knew of the deficiency at the time the return was signed, relief on this basis will be denied.

-- Equitable Relief This category is available only if the taxpayer does not qualify for innocent spouse or separation of liability and the IRS determines that it would be simply unfair to hold the taxpayer liable.
-Common factors that cause this determination are abuse during marriage, current marriage status, reasonable belief that the tax bill would be paid, no knowledge of the understatement, if the other spouse is obligated to pay due to a divorce decree or any other agreement, etc.
+This category is available only if the taxpayer does not qualify for innocent spouse or separation of liability and the IRS determines that it would be simply unfair to hold the taxpayer liable.
+Common factors that result in this determination are abuse during marriage, current marriage status, reasonable belief that the tax bill would be paid, no knowledge of the understatement, if the other spouse is obligated to pay due to a divorce decree or any other agreement, other spouse had control of funds, etc.

 The Injured Spouse